Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     The DEVICE_ATTR_RO(name) helper macro can be used instead of DEVICE_ATTR(name, 0444, name_show, NULL);

-    Note that the macro automatically appends _show to the named attribute variable of the device for the show method.
+    Note that the woke macro automatically appends _show to the woke named attribute variable of the woke device for the woke show method.

     See: https://www.kernel.org/doc/html/latest/driver-api/driver-model/device.html#attributes